-Spaulding Rehabilitation Hospital Cape Cod
+About Spaulding Rehabilitation Hospital Cape Cod

 Spaulding Rehabilitation Hospital Cape Cod (SCC) is a 60-bed acute rehabilitation hospital providing advanced inpatient and outpatient rehabilitation to residents of the Cape, Islands and South Shore.
-SCC is the only provider of hospital-level rehabilitation on Cape Cod and includes outpatient centers in Sandwich, Hyannis, Orleans, and Plymouth, and a dedicated pediatric outpatient center in Sandwich.
-SCC is a member of the Spaulding Rehabilitation Network (SRN) and the larger MGB network founded by Massachusetts General Hospital and Brigham and Women's Hospital.
+SCC is the only provider of hospital-level rehabilitation on Cape Cod and includes outpatient centers in Sandwich, Hyannis, Orleans and Plymouth, and a dedicated pediatric outpatient center in Sandwich.
+SCC is a member of the Mass General Brigham system founded by Massachusetts General Hospital and Brigham and Women's Hospital.